Maxtermax/hermes-io-docs/docs/api/advanced/Example.md

 />

 ### mutations
-In this file lives all possibles mutations, let take at look to the `setFileHightLight` it will mutate the store to highlight the files names on the text field changes.
+In this file lives all possibles mutations, take at look to the `setFileHightLight` it will mutate the store to highlight the files names on the text field changes.

 <iframe